microsoft/ignite25-PREL14-unify-data-act-on-insights-and-build-ai-solutions-with-microsoft-fabric/docs/labs/03 - Data Warehouse.md

     - Select the **Play** button (Run cell) or press **CRTL + ENTER** with the cell in focus to run the code.

     - There will be no results for this query, only a collapsed messages output.
-Expand the output and verify the record count by selecting the **down arrow** next to the word **Messages** below the code cell.
+Expand the output and verify the record count by selecting the **arrow** next to the word **Messages** below the code cell.

         - **dbo.DimDate**: 3,652